 -

-Have an indoor picnic
+Have an indoor picnic.

 -

-Use stargazing or astronomy apps
+Use stargazing or astronomy apps.

 -

-Explore places using virtual maps
+Explore places with virtual maps.

 -

-Observe birds or surroundings from a window
+Observe birds or your surroundings from a window.

 -

-Set up a simple indoor camping experience
+Set up a simple indoor camping experience.

 Seasonal and Occasional Activities

-Adjust activities based on time and mood.
+Adjust activities based on the time and mood.

 -

-Read or write during rainy days
+Read or write during rainy days.

 -

-Try seasonal recipes or drinks
+Try seasonal recipes or drinks.

 -

-Decorate for upcoming festivals
+Decorate for upcoming festivals.

 -

-Experiment with warm or cold comfort foods
+Experiment with warm or cold comfort foods.

 -

-Plan future trips or personal projects
+Plan future trips or personal projects.

 Tips to Make Boredom More Productive